marle3003/mokapi/docs/resources/blogs/acceptance-testing.md

 By combining flexible mocks, specification validation, and a smart patching mechanism, **Mokapi makes acceptance testing more resilient, more focused, and easier to maintain**.
 It helps your team test confidently—whether you're building a new feature in isolation, validating complex integrations, or preparing for a production release.

 Mokapi doesn’t just enable acceptance testing—it makes it **practical, maintainable, and deeply aligned with your evolving system and its requirements**.

+## Ready to get started?

+Learn how to set up acceptance tests with Mokapi in your CI/CD pipeline:
+👉 Running Mokapi in a CI/CD Pipeline